| | When a generalized reinforcer or a variety of reinforcers is used,

 to say only "good morning" when they entered the room to attend her other needs.
 Thus the social reinforcement which had helped

+to maintain non-eating behavior was withdrawn so that it could be used to strengthen eating.
 The authors shaped eating behavior by talking with her when she picked up her fork, lifted food toward her mouth, chewed food, and so

 forth.
 They also shaped